-But some things are much easier said than done, and that’s where Raddish comes in.
+Some things are much easier said than done, though.
+That’s where Raddish Kids Cooking Club comes in.
 Raddish is a subscription service that delivers a themed box filled with culinary adventures to your door every month.

 - 3 family friendly recipe guides carefully designed so that even non-readers can take part.